 Moin A. Yahya, Acting Commission member

-Moin Yahya is a former full-time Commission member and came to the AUC from the University of Alberta, where he is was an associate professor in the faculty of law.
+Moin Yahya is a former full-time Commission member and came to the AUC from the University of Alberta, where he is a professor in the faculty of law.
 Mr. Yahya has also served as acting dean of the faculty.

 Mr. Yahya received his law degree with great distinction from George Mason University School of Law in Arlington, Virginia in 2003.
 Earlier he received a doctorate in economics from the University of Toronto, and, from the University of Alberta both a bachelor’s and master’s degree in economics.
 His doctoral thesis examined the capital structure of regulated utilities.